docker/app/specification/README.md

 A Docker App Package is a set of 3 YAML documents:
 * `metadata`
 * `docker-compose`
-* `settings`
+* `parameters`

 These documents can be split in 3 different files or merged into one YAML file, using the [multi document YAML feature](http://yaml.org/spec/1.2/spec.html#id2760395).
 The order of the documents in a multi-documents YAML is **strict**:
 1. metadata
 1. docker-compose
-1. settings
+1. parameters

 ### metadata.yml

 `metadata.yml` defines some informations to describe the application in a standard `YAML` file.
 See [JSON Schemas](schemas/) for validation.

 ### docker-compose.yml

 `docker-compose.yml` is a standard [Compose file](https://docs.docker.com/compose/compose-file/) with variable replacement.
 `Compose` minimum version is **v3.2**, see [JSON Schemas](https://github.com/docker/cli/tree/master/cli/compose/schema/data) for validation.

-### settings.yml
+### parameters.yml

-`settings.yml` is a simple Key-Value file used to replace the variables defined in the `docker-compose` file.
+`parameters.yml` is a simple Key-Value file used to replace the variables defined in the `docker-compose` file.
 As it is an open document, there is no schema for this one.

 ## Validation